MetOffice/PSyTran/README.md

   See LICENSE in the root of the repository for full licensing details.
 -->

-# PSyTran: tools for automating OpenACC GPU porting efforts using PSyclone
+# PSyTran: tools for PSyclone transformation scripting

 ## Introduction